Woodworking with power tools can be a messy business. Dust and chips ahoy! But what is the best way to minimize the mess and hassle?

 They operate under high pressure using narrower hoses.

-A dust collector has a better mechanism for collecting dust and debris and filtering air.
+A dust collector has a better mechanism for collecting dust and debris and filtering the air.

 The more you can use it for, the better value for money an appliance becomes.